appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

     </div>
     <hr/>
     <div className="containerDescription">
-      Configure SSO to allow users to sign in using your identity provider.
-Appsmith supports various SSO providers, including Google and GitHub, using protocols like SAML and OpenID. <a href="/getting-started/setup/instance-configuration/authentication">Learn more about configuring SSO</a>
+      Configure SSO to allow users to sign in using your identity provider. <a href="/getting-started/setup/instance-configuration/authentication">Learn more about configuring SSO</a>
     </div>

   </div>